stuartstaniford/permaplan/docs/open-landscape-description-format.md

 The fileTime value is a JSON array of exactly two integers which denote the time at which the file was written.
 The first integer is the number of seconds since the beginning of 1970, UTC (aka "Unix time") and the second integer is a number of microseconds (expressing the fractional part of a second).

+### baseYear (mandatory)

+Syntax: `"baseYear":  <year>,`

+The baseYear value is an integer value for the year that is considered "base" for simulation and extrapolation purposes.
+That is, plants and the like present before the baseYear are considered existing, whereas ones planted after that are projected (by default).
+This may or may not be the year associated with the fileTime (eg a plan might be created which cannot be executed until some years in the future).

 ### version (mandatory)

 Syntax: `"version":  [<majorversion>, <minorversion1>, <minorversion2>]`